Expedition of Surad ibn Abdullah: Citizens of Jurash killed

 The people of Jurash sent 2 ambassadors to Muhammad for talks of reconciliation, they talked to Muhammad kindly by referring to him, as "The Messenger of God".

 They then asked Muhammad what was currently happening at Jurash, he said that camels were being slaughtered, to which Abu Bakr or Uthman (which the 2 men were sat next to) said that what Muhammad meant was, that their people have been killed already i.e. slaughtered.
 Abu Bakr or Umar then said to the 2 men, that they should go to Muhammad, and ask him to pray to remove the affliction (pain and suffering).
-They did just that and returned to their city to find their people were killed.
+They did just that and returned to their city to find all their people were killed, all women, children, men and elders were slaughtered.